remodlai/Flowise/docs/documentation/handoff/07_file_storage/storage_path_utilities.md

 **Parameters:**
 - `fileId`: The ID of the file to move
-- `virtualPath`: The new virtual path string
+- `pathTokens`: The new virtual path string
 - `authContext`: Authentication context

 **Returns:** The updated file metadata